Supreme Court debates Trump's ability to keep financial information and taxes secret - Local News 8

 New York seeks Trump’s tax returns

-Immediately after the cases involving the House Democrats are complete, the court will turn to New York’s attempt to obtain Trump’s tax returns.

-New York District Attorney Cyrus Vance served the subpoena on Trump’s long-time accounting firm, Mazars USA, for his tax returns as part of an investigation into hush money payments to two women with whom the President allegedly had extra-marital affairs pursuant to testimony of Michael Cohen.
+Vance served a subpoena on Trump’s long-time accounting firm, Mazars USA, for his tax returns as part of an investigation into hush money payments to two women with whom the President allegedly had extra-marital affairs pursuant to testimony of Michael Cohen.
 (Trump has denied the affairs.)

 Trump’s personal lawyers and the Justice Department want the justices to reverse lower courts that have held that the subpoena could go forward.

-Note: This story has been updated with details from oral arguments.